DK27ss/Dynamite/README.md

 >> if by mistake you encounter problems with the compiler version, please execute the commands shown in the following screenshot to guide you and solve your problems for future analysis.
 ![solve](https://github.com/DK27ss/Dynamite/assets/134336163/a713d69f-03e7-4f59-8385-08235f952482)
-// install the solidity compiler (X.X.X = compiler version)
+// install manually solidity compiler (X.X.X = compiler version)

     solc-select install X.X.X

-// set the solidity compiler (X.X.X = compiler version)
+// set manually solidity compiler (X.X.X = compiler version)

     solc-select use X.X.X